 If you are planning a trip to Tasmania, you are already well ahead of the travel crowds.
 Despite being known as one of the most beautiful states in Australia, Tasmania is still one of the least explored regions, struggling to keep up with the likes of Sydney, Melbourne and the Great Barrier Reef.

-But the truth is, Tasmania has just as much (if not more) to offer as other parts of Australia.
-It’s compact and easy to get around, so even if you only have a week to explore the island, there is still time to visit more than just the well-known sights of Hobart, Port Arthur, Launceston, Cradle Mountain, and Wineglass Bay.
+But the truth is, there are so many things to do in Tasmania and the state has just as much (if not more) to offer as other parts of Australia.
+It’s compact and easy to get around, so even if you only have a week to explore the island, there is still time to go beyond the Tasmania tourist attractions.
+You’ll have plenty of time to explore beyond the well-known sights of Hobart, Port Arthur, Launceston, Cradle Mountain, and Wineglass Bay.

 Walls of Jerusalem

-It’s perfect for wilderness lovers in Tasmania.
+It’s perfect for wilderness lovers looking for things to do in Tasmania.
 It’s not accessible by road and the 4 hours trek required to get to the heart of the park is a big enough barrier to deter the casual tourist crowd.

 You won’t see busloads of tourists snapping photos with ipads inside the Walls.
 In fact, it is possible that you won’t come across many other hikers at all.
 But you will come face to face with some of Tasmania’s most jarring scenery, harsh weather conditions, and challenging hikes.

-If you can spare the time, plan to spend 2- 3 days exploring the walls, giving yourself enough days to hike both the Solomon’s Throne and Mt Jerusalem from Wild Dog Creek campsite.
+If you can spare the time, plan to spend 2- 3 days exploring the walls, giving yourself enough days to hike both Solomon’s Throne and Mt Jerusalem from Wild Dog Creek campsite.